Anti-Slavery and Anti-Trafficking Statement

 SWAG unequivocally does not tolerate modern slavery, sex trafficking, or exploitation.
 We explicitly prohibit any content that features individuals who are forced, coerced, or unable to consent.
 Any account engaging in or promoting such activity will be immediately banned.
 This zero-tolerance stance is communicated clearly to all users and staff: SWAG does not accept or condone any form of modern slavery, whether forced, compulsory, or trafficked labor.
 All creators must certify during onboarding that their content involves only consenting adults and that no one is acting under coercion or duress.

 Similarly, members are reminded that any attempt to exploit others or solicit illegal services on the platform will lead to expulsion and reporting to authorities.
 Our policy aligns with global ethical standards and laws – for example, U.S. law (FOSTA-SESTA) makes it illegal for online platforms to knowingly assist or facilitate sex trafficking, and SWAG goes beyond mere compliance by actively preventing and rooting out any such misconduct.
-In practical terms, “zero tolerance” means that when we discover evidence of trafficking or exploitation, we act immediately and decisively (as detailed below) – there are no warnings or second chances for offenders in this realm.
+In practical terms, “zero tolerance” means that when we discover evidence of trafficking or exploitation, we act immediately and decisively.
+Infractions prompt instant service cessation, authority notifications, and lifelong exclusion from Platform access or facilities.
+There are no warnings or second chances for offenders in this realm.
 We want to foster a safe environment where creators produce content of their own free will and members engage respectfully, free from any association with human rights abuses.

 Prohibition on Third-Party Exploitation and Debt Bondage

-• We strictly prohibit individuals, agencies, or "talent managers" from managing Creator accounts unless they can prove legitimate business registration and provide verified authorization from the Creator.
+- Vetting of Agents & Managers: We strictly prohibit individuals, agencies, or "talent managers" from managing Creator accounts unless they can prove legitimate business registration and provide verified authorization from the Creator.
+Unregistered agents or recruiters lacking business legitimacy are forbidden.

-• Regardless of agency representation, Creators must always retain direct access to their SWAG account settings and withdrawal options to ensure their financial autonomy.
+- Direct Access & Financial Autonomy: Regardless of agency representation, Creators must always retain direct access to their SWAG account settings and withdrawal options.
+Payouts to non-performer-owned accounts without legal substantiation are strictly prohibited to curtail intermediary abuses.

 CREATOR ONBOARDING & EXPLOITATION DETECTION MECHANISMS

-• SWAG’s creator verification process is augmented with specific checks aimed at detecting signs of coercion or trafficking from the very start.
-In addition to verifying age and identity, our compliance team is trained to look for red flags that might indicate a person is not participating of their own free will.
+- Enhanced Manual Review During Onboarding: SWAG’s creator verification process is augmented with specific checks aimed at detecting signs of coercion or trafficking from the very start.
 During the ID verification selfie/video, reviewers observe the creator’s demeanor and environment.
-Indicators such as a person appearing extremely nervous, fearful, or as if they are being instructed by someone off-camera (e.g., eyes frequently darting aside for approval) will trigger additional scrutiny.
-We may ask the creator a few direct questions in a live video call (e.g., confirming they are joining voluntarily, and that they understand our policies) – reluctance or inability to answer could suggest coercion.
-We also compare the creator’s submitted information for inconsistencies: if, for example, the ID shows one name but the bank account for payouts is in a completely different name, that could indicate the creator is not in control of their finances, a possible sign of trafficking.
-Such inconsistencies would lead us to pause activation of the account and investigate further (potentially requesting proof of account ownership or the presence of a manager).
+Indicators such as a person appearing extremely nervous, fearful, or as if they are being instructed by someone off-camera will trigger additional scrutiny.
+We may ask the creator a few direct questions in a live video call – reluctance or inability to answer could suggest coercion.
+We also compare the creator’s submitted information for inconsistencies (e.g., mismatching bank account names).

-• For instance, the SWAG may flag content where a creator has visible injuries or bruises that could indicate abuse (which a moderator would then review closely).
-We require that all individuals who appear in any content be age-verified and documented as well – this doubles as an anti-trafficking measure because it prevents a situation where a trafficker could force an unverified person (possibly a minor or a victim) into a video.
-If any unverified person is detected in a creator’s content, that content is immediately taken down and the creator is contacted for an explanation (and blocked from posting further until resolved).
+- Content Red Flags: For instance, SWAG may flag content where a creator has visible injuries or bruises that could indicate abuse.
+We require that all individuals who appear in any content be age-verified and documented.
+If any unverified person is detected in a creator’s content, that content is immediately taken down and the creator is contacted for an explanation.

-• We also encourage creators to privately reach out to us if their situation changes – for example, if at any point they feel unsafe or coerced by someone (manager, partner, etc.), we provide a discreet channel for them to get help.
-To facilitate this, SWAG supplies resources on our Creator Help Center about organizations that assist trafficking victims and a one-click “Report a Safety Issue” button that goes directly to our safety team.
-In effect, SWAG deploys a multi-layer defense: initial vetting, continuous content scanning, community vigilance (user reports, see below), and periodic human audits.
+- Creator Support Resources: We encourage creators to privately reach out to us if their situation changes.
+SWAG supplies resources on our Creator Help Center about organizations that assist trafficking victims and a one-click “Report a Safety Issue” button that goes directly to our safety team.

 REPORTING AND ENFORCEMENT ACTIONS

-• The moment SWAG has credible reason to believe an account (creator or member) is involved in trafficking, coercion, or any exploitation, we take immediate action prior to full investigation to ensure no further harm can occur via our platform.
-This typically means an instant suspension of the account – the account is locked so that no new content can be posted, and the user is logged out.
+- Account Removal and Suspension Procedures: The moment SWAG has credible reason to believe an account is involved in trafficking, coercion, or any exploitation, we take immediate action prior to full investigation to ensure no further harm can occur via our platform.
+This typically means an instant suspension of the account.

-• SWAG has a rapid-response protocol for potential trafficking situations: as soon as an account is flagged with plausible evidence, we escalate it to a specialized internal task force trained in handling such incidents.
-In the U.S., we will promptly report credible trafficking cases to federal law enforcement agencies or the CyberTipline (for any minor exploitation) and provide them with the preserved data they need (user info, content, IP logs) under the allowances of law.
+- Rapid Response & Escalation to Authorities: SWAG has a rapid-response protocol for potential trafficking situations.
+In the U.S., we will promptly report credible trafficking cases to federal law enforcement agencies or the CyberTipline (for any minor exploitation) and provide them with the preserved data they need under the allowances of law.

 Non-Retaliation Guarantee for Victims